 - Enable Gated Access by upstream devices like web application firewalls (WAF)

 However, ASE comes with a downside - a steep increase in cost $$$ (consider the number of the environment typical development team needs), time it takes to deploy a new environment can be anywhere from 2+ hrs.
 Development teams often find it is safer to leave ASE environments running then to tear down to avoid such lead times.

 If cost is your concern and you are looking at alternatives to ASE, you are in the right place.
 Here are a few Alternatives

 - IaaS, running Virtual Machines (VM) or Virtual Machine Scale Set (VMSS) yourself can sometimes be considerably cheaper, however only do it if you are up to take on responsibility for patching and managing the VMs.

-- If you prefer Public App Service, there is a great feature called IP restriction that works on the front-end role (load balancer level), so external traffic never reaches your application.
-If you want to connect to on-premise resources like SQL databases, consider Hybrid Connections.
+- If you prefer Public App Service, there is an excellent feature called IP restriction that works on the front-end role (load balancer level), so external traffic never reaches your application.
+If you want to connect to on-premises resources like SQL databases, consider Hybrid Connections.